The Institute for Leadership Education and Development (I-LEAD®)

 activities and assist in the presentation of select sessions.

-Reporting to the lead facilitators and supported by the event staff liaisons, both small group facilitators and student interns are responsible for:
+Reporting to the I-LEAD® Program Team Leaders and event staff liaisons, all facilitation team members are responsible for:

 - Being a positive and productive role model for students and professionals.